CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_QUESTIONS_LOCALIZED.md

 # Professionals Ask Specific Localized Questions

 The essence of this document is about making it super-easy to help you.
 Why?
-Because we are all professionals here, and learning to curry favor with other professionals is all about being that professional that is super-easy to help.
+Because we are all professionals here, and learning to curry favor with other professionals is all about being the professional that is super-easy to help.

 The opposite?
 You may observe that humans, generally, tend to be very poor at mind-reading.

-This can be a real problem for the would-be-professional who is looking for some code assistance, asking for help by submitting a code repository, with the generalized statement "This is where I need some help."
+This can be a real problem for the would-be-professional who is looking for some code assistance, asking for help by submitting a code repository with the generalized statement "I need some help."

 It happens more often than you might guess.